Probability current

 In quantum mechanics, the probability current (sometimes called probability flux) is a mathematical quantity describing the flow of probability.
 Specifically, if one thinks of probability as a heterogeneous fluid, then the probability current is the rate of flow of this fluid.
 It is a real vector that changes with space and time.
 Probability currents are analogous to mass currents in hydrodynamics and electric currents in electromagnetism.
-As in those fields, the probability current is related to the probability density function via a continuity equation.
+As in those fields, the probability current (i.e. the probability current density) is related to the probability density function via a continuity equation.
 The probability current is invariant under gauge transformation.

 The concept of probability current is also used outside of quantum mechanics, when dealing with probability density functions that change over time, for instance in Brownian motion and the Fokker–Planck equation.

+The relativistic equivalent of the probability current is known as the probability four-current.